sal55/langs/MLang.md/Mfeatures.md

         recase a
     esac

 **recase** here will jump to the branch of the case statement that deals with 'a', equivalent to reentering the case statement with x = a (but x is not actually changed).
+(I've not enabled nested case statements for this feature.)

 ### Loops

-Modern languages seem to be lacking in looping constructs even though, as mere syntax, they have little cost.
 M offers:

     do ... od                      # endless loop
     to n do ... od                 # repeat n times